2026 SPRING CLEAN/CAMP PREP

 Registration Forms

-Simplified registration: The streamlined on-line registration form asks for basic information: name, contact info, when you will arrive and depart, your meal and lodging plans, and info for an emergency contact.
+Registration form: The on-line registration form asks for basic information: name, contact info, when you will arrive and depart, your meal and lodging plans, and info for an emergency contact.
 If you are unsure of your arrival/departure/meal plans, go ahead and put your best guess and then notify us by email if your plans change.
 Up to three participants can register on each form.
 The form also gives you an opportunity to make donations toward this event and other Troop Mitre funds.

 Health/Medical Form Link